 Being too nice always comes with a price.
 The price is your time and energy.
 The problem of being too nice happens when two want to act selflessly.
 For example, one acquaintance was nice to you.
 To repay the ‘debt’ you invited her to coffee.
 But honestly, you don’t want to.
 But something pushes you to do so.
 So, you invited her.
 You both meet up, but times went by so slowly.
 Instead of having a good time you show no genuine interest in each other.
 Conversations consist of polite and basic small talk.

-You didn’t know that she also has no interest to meet up for coffee.
+You didn’t know that she also has no interest in meeting up for coffee.
 But here as well she wants to be nice and forces herself to go.
 You both assumed that by going to the cafe you please another.
 But the truth is that your act of kindness is bothering each other.
-But no one has the courage to speak up.
+But no one dares to speak up.

 The problem with being too nice #1: We assume that people want our generosity.
 Not realizing that this pushes the other into an uncomfortable dilemma.
 They are forced to be rude by declining the offer.
 Or they must endure an activity they don’t enjoy.
 The problem is that this isn’t an act of selflessness.
 It is rather a self-centered act.
 A way we prove ourselves that we are a good person.
 But it proves nothing.